-The Story Behind the Trends - 10% of families living in Craigavon are parked at the side of the Road.
-This is due to the fact that there are no transit sites available.
-These families are living with no running water, electricity or sanitation which often impacts of health and in particular children.
+The Story Behind the Trends - These families live with no running water, electricity or sanitation which often impacts of health and in particular children.
 This also has a negative impact on the perceptions held by the settled community about the Traveller Community.
 However these families are even more isolated with greater needs and are also vulnerable to current legislation.
 Figures tend to fluctuate due to seasonal and cultural events.